FogosPT/fogosmobile/CONTRIBUTING.md

 - Run `melos run clean`
 - Reset your code editor (VS Code or Android Studio or whatever)

+## Fogos v2

+The main branch contains the code for the current app in production.
+If you wish to contribute to the development of the app, please note that the main branch is not the primary focus for new contributions.
+Instead, we invite you to contribute to the project "Vega", which is located in the respective branch named "vega".
+This branch contains all the new code for the app version 2, and it is where we are actively working on new features and improvements.

 ## Reading material